block42-blockchain-company/brotocol-token-contracts/contracts/mvp-treasury/README.md

 # MVP Treasury

-The mvp-treasury contract is used for holding assets that was exchanged on BRO token via bonding.
+The mvp-treasury contract is used for holding assets that were exchanged to BRO token via bonding.

 ---